 - A Brawl in the Family strip starts with Mario riding Yoshi, and Kirby asking if he can try it.
 Mario agrees, and the third panel shows him riding on Kirby, who is straining to carry him.

 - In the Looney Tunes cartoons featuring Daffy Duck and Porky Pig as Western lawmen, scrawny Daffy rode a glorious steed, but portly Porky rode a diminutive burro that looked as though he couldn't carry so much as a heavy quilt.
-Their nemesis, outlaw Nasty Canasta, could also be spotted riding a horse that's much, much too small for his enormous figure.
+Their nemesis, outlaw Nasty Canasta, could also be spotted riding a horse that's much, much too small for his enormous figure (but being a Top-Heavy Guy, doesn't have a problem keeping his feet off the ground).

 - In "Barbary Coast Bunny", Nasty Canasta (a completely different character, but just as big) has a small donkey who, as Nasty ties a boulder-size piece of gold on his back before riding him, wears an Abe Vigoda-like look of hangdog resignation.